 Misalignment or contamination of the braking surface, (brake rotor, rims and brakes pads) with road grime, dirt or oil can cause squealing or a grinding noise.

 Cleaning can help, however sometimes the contamination will become ingrained and can not be removed successfully.
-If this is the cause change pads and possibly rotor.
+If this is the cause, change pads and possibly the rotor as well.
 If just changing pads make sure to clean the brake rotor thoroughly.